docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files-with-containers.md

 Docker offers two primary storage options for persisting data and sharing files between the host machine and containers: volumes and bind mounts.

-### Volume versus Bind Mounts
+### Volumes versus bind mounts

 If you want to ensure that data generated or modified inside the container persists even after the container stops running, you would opt for a volume.
-[You can learn more](/running-containers/persisting-container-data/) about volumes and their use cases.
+[You can learn more](./persisting-container-data/) about volumes and their use cases.

 If you have specific files or directories on your host system that you want to directly share with your container, like configuration files or development code, then you would use a bind mount.
 It's like opening a direct portal between your host and container for sharing.
 Bind mounts are ideal for development environments where real-time file access and sharing between the host and container are crucial.